VeztaVezta

 • Trade-off: Your order may not fill if the market never reaches your price.

-Both Polymarket and Kalshi use a Central Limit Order Book (CLOB) model.
+Polymarket uses a Central Limit Order Book (CLOB).
 The order book is a list of all open buy and sell orders at various prices.

 Bid and Ask